 Your journey is meant to be just that: a journey.
 Each layer that you peel back and work on allows you to go deeper and evolve more and fall even more in love with yourself and your body.

 2. The “after” may not feel so hot on the inside.

 So, if someone looked at my pics, I’m sure they’d say I looked “better”, prettier, more attractive and sexier in the “after” shots.
 But guess what?
 In all of those pictures above, I was miserable inside.

-It didn’t matter if I was skinny or fat.
+It didn’t matter if I was smaller or bigger.
 I was still obsessively trying to control my food, desperately attempting to lose weight, and critically caught up in a deep self-loathing of my body.

 The size I was didn’t matter.
 Because it’s an INTERNAL shift.

 The changes you want come from the inside.
 You may reach the quintessential “after” photo-you’re rockin’ your skinniest jeans, hottest crop top, and sexiest heels in the picture.
 You’ve lost weight.
 You’re the thinnest one at the party.
 You don’t touch desserts.
 But…

 Are you happy inside?
 Do you feel at peace around food?
 Do you cringe when you look in the mirror?